opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 ![A screenshot of a site taken over by two popups](./blog.png) Was gonna show you the ads, but can't even do that with this barely dismissable popup asking for your personal information.

-The hypothesis is that all of our sites are like this because there hasn't been presented a better alternative.
+The hypothesis is that all of our sites are like this because there isn't a better alternative.
 If we can find a way to monetize sites as much or more through another mechanism then people will adopt that.
 But, if you make it an either/or then you need to grow big enough to compete with everyone with a gmail and/or facebook account.
 That's pretty much everyone on Earth with a computer.